Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 A clogged safety valve in your Moka pot can be a significant reason for not using all the water during brewing.

-To fix this issue and avoid such hazardous situations, regularly clean your Moka pot thoroughly, paying particular attention to the safety valve area.
+To fix this issue and avoid such hazardous situations, regularly clean your pot thoroughly, paying particular attention to the safety valve area.

 3. Overfilling The Reservoir